masterzen/blog/_posts/2018-12-16-handwired-keyboard-build-log-part-1.md

 You can then use the multimeter to check the colums are correctly wired, and that no rows is electrically connected to a column.

-### What's coming next
+## What's coming next

-In the next part, I'll explain how to connect the controller to the matrix and how to program the controller to become a working keyboard.
-We'll also put some keycaps.
+In the [handwired build log part 2](/2018/12/handwired-keyboard-build-log-part-2), I'll explain how to connect the controller to the matrix and how to program the controller to become a working keyboard.
+We'll also put some keycaps on.

 Another part will explain how I'm going to build a bottom plate for the keyboard.